 Text source: Joshua Project

-Please pray many in this caste will be given a desire to know the creator God, and will not be satisfied with gods who do not offer forgiveness of sin or the promise of eternal life.
+Pray that many Oriya will be given a desire to know the creator God and will not be satisfied with the many Hindu gods.

 Pray for the Lord to send out loving workers among the Oriya people.

 Pray that the Lord will raise up a growing church among the Oriya in this decade.